Based on our stats, here is what generally is, and is not possible with the NDV treatments for canine distemper.

 How do these treatments work?

 We don’t know the full story, yet.
 But here’s a possible explanation: The treatments are based on the Newcastle Disease Vaccine (NDV).
 Newcastle Disease is something that infects chickens.
 The vaccine was designed to give chickens immunity from the disease, but in the dog something else entirely happens.
 The Newcastle Vaccine may create a response within the dog’s immune system.
-We believe this is a previously unknown material or group of interacting materials, possibly operating at the level of the RNAi system, that is able to neutralize the invading virus.
+We believe this is a previously unknown material or group of interacting materials that is able to neutralize the invading virus.
 We don’t know how or why, but it works and it works quickly, often within 24 hours.

 What are the symptoms of distemper?